-Ice Axe Expeditions will manage registrations for the Antarctic Peninsula Adventure Cruise.
+Ice Axe Expeditions offers the Antarctic Peninsula Adventure Cruise.
 Click this button to go to their site where you can sign up and pay for your spot on the boat.

 Physicians and other medical professionals who engage in wilderness activities, who counsel individuals who take part in such activities, or who are likely to encounter illness or injury in remote or resource-limited settings.